fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ## Week 15/7:

 ### Monday, 11/25:
-- Complete info for the directory page in our [Google Sheet](https://docs.google.com/spreadsheets/d/1yLBM4Aik6yEJ90XET5_GBrZ58gr1Mbjsg-NvyWrj0_8/edit#gid=0)
-- All historic site essays should be ENTIRELY COMPLETE, including clear section headings, clear and focused paragraphs, clear narrative thread, images (with captions), hyperlinks, and related people, places, and articles.
+- All historic site essays should be ENTIRELY COMPLETE (even though you will continue to revise), including clear section headings, clear and focused paragraphs, clear narrative thread, images (with captions), hyperlinks, and related people, places, and articles.
+For more suggestions (= requirements), see the [writing guide](http://trails.unm.edu/writing-guide).
-- Clean Zotero Collections
-- Bring 2 printed versions to class for peer review
+- These must be committed to YOUR repository and you should be able to preview your essay as a webpage.
+- For class today, you should print out TWO copies to bring to class for peer review.
+You should print these directly from your webpage.
+If you do not have essays to submit for review, don't bother coming to class.
+- If for some reason you haven't already, complete info for the directory page in our [Google Sheet](https://docs.google.com/spreadsheets/d/1yLBM4Aik6yEJ90XET5_GBrZ58gr1Mbjsg-NvyWrj0_8/edit#gid=0)

-### Wednesday, 11/27:
+### Wednesday, 11/27: NO CLASS
+It's basically Thanksgiving already.
+Use the time to extend the scope of your research.
+This is NOT OPTIONAL.
+Essays that don't provide adequate historical context will be heartily and happily graded down.
+We've talked about this enough in class that you should know what to do.

 ## Week 16/8

-### Monday, 12/02: NO CLASS --> WORK TIME
+### Monday, 12/02: NO CLASS
+RESEARCH and REVISE!

 ### Wednesday, 12/04
-- Loose Ends, Reflections, and Evaluations
+- Loose Ends, Conclusions, and Reflections
-- TODO lists for final revisions
+- TODO lists for final revisions (both you and me)

-## All final versions December 11 at 5:00pm.
+## All final versions December 13 at 5:00pm.
-- As you finalize your essays, please keep in mind the [general rubric](http://fredgibbs.net/courses/trails/essay-grading-rubric.pdf) and the [style guide](http://fredgibbs.net/courses/trails/style-guide)
+Consult the [writing guide](http://trails.unm.edu/writing-guide) over and over again.